William Harrison (vegetarian): Personal life and death

-Harrison's wife, Hannah (née Bussey), was born in Norwich in 1840.
-A committed vegetarian, she extended her beliefs to her work, training employees in vegetarian cookery.
-A member of the Vegetarian Society since 1884, she undertook cooking demonstrations in Manchester and authored influential papers, including Hints to Housewives and Caterers and Woman's Mission in Vegetarianism.
+Harrison was married twice.
+His first wife, Elizabeth, was born in Scotland around 1833.
+They had four sons and two daughters.
+Albert Broadbent, a fellow vegetarian activist, was married to his daughter Christina.

-Albert Broadbent, a fellow vegetarian activist, was Harrison's son-in-law, and was married to his daughter Christina.
+Harrison's second wife, Hannah, was born in Norwich in 1840.
+She was also a vegetarian and trained employees in vegetarian cookery.
+A member of the Vegetarian Society from 1884, she gave cookery demonstrations in Manchester and authored papers including "Hints to Housewives and Caterers" and "Woman's Mission in Vegetarianism".

-Harrison was prominently connected with the Theistic Church in London, as well as the Bible Christian Church in Salford.
+Harrison was connected with the Theistic Church in London, as well as the Bible Christian Church in Salford.

 Harrison died on 15 July 1914 at his home in Plymouth Grove, Manchester, aged 78.
-A service was held at the Manchester Crematorium on 16 July and was widely attended by family, over 50 employees from his firm, and representatives from various vegetarian and temperance organisations.
+A service was held at the Manchester Crematorium on 18 July and was attended by family members, more than 50 employees from his firm, and representatives of vegetarian and temperance organisations.